jezzsantos/saastack/docs/design-principles/0025-modularity.md

 3. Now that you know more about what modules you will actually host in this project, change these files (in order):

    1. Edit the `ApiHostModule.cs` file, and add any additional dependencies in `RegisterServices`.
-      1. Note that all sub-modules should have already declared their dependencies themselves, so you may have nothing to do here.
+      1. Note that all submodules should have already declared their dependencies themselves, so you may have nothing to do here.

-   1. Edit all the `appsettings.*.json` files, and remove any sections not needed by the modules you are hosting, or by the base configuration of the host.
+   2. Edit all the `appsettings.*.json` files, and remove any sections not needed by the modules you are hosting, or by the base configuration of the host.

 4. The last thing to do is take care of inter-host communication, as detailed below.